xctf-io/chalgen/docs/README.md

 ![image](../evidence_graph.png)

-A competition folder has `config.yaml` that specifies the entrypoints and `chals` folder that contains the challenges.
+A competition folder has a `config.yaml` that specifies the entrypoints and `chals` folder that contains the challenges.
 You can look at the example in [/competitions/middle-school-teaser-2021](/competitions/middle-school-teaser-2021/)

 ## Available commands
 ***